University Libraries Budget Central

 After this round of cancellations, we still expect to be able to provide UNCG faculty and students with access to over 55,000 journals, including virtually every journal published by Elsevier, Springer, Wiley-Blackwell, Oxford University Press, Taylor and Francis, and several other prestigious academic publishers.

 Comments and Feedback

 We encourage faculty comments about the impact of these reductions on your work and practice, and we welcome suggestions for optimizing library service and resource access under current fiscal constraints.
-Please send comments to your library liaison or Stephen Dew, Collections & Scholarly Resources Coordinator.
+Please send comments to your library liaison or Beth Bernhardt, Assistant Dean for Collection Management and Scholarly Communications.